-Finally, the issue of whether petitioner's failure to take into consideration the rights of others was a result of an "unwillingness or an inability" had been discussed by Dr. Tennison, a witness for the state, and the trial judge, John J. Duncan, Jr., during the sentencing phase of the trial.
+As previously stated, the issue of whether petitioner's failure to take into consideration the rights of others was a result of an "unwillingness or an inability" had been discussed by Dr. Tennison and the trial judge, John J. Duncan, Jr., during the sentencing phase of the trial.
+In fact, the issue, to petitioner's viewpoint, has never been resolved or been the subject of a full and fair hearing.
 In response to Judge Duncan's inquiry as to this issue, Dr. Tennison stated: